IT professionals working on a project

 The main organizational difference between Agile Transformative TaaS and all other organizational models lies in its core values:

-• Shared responsibility: The team partakes in decision-making, each member is empowered to share new ideas, identify risks, accept or delegate tasks.
-All team members are aware of project goals in real-time and task distribution.
+• Shared responsibility: The team participates in decision-making.
+Each member is empowered to share new ideas, identify risks, and accept or delegate tasks.
+All team members are aware of project goals in real time and task distribution.
 This stewards teamwork.

-• Companionship: A vital element for a successful project is open collaboration between members of the team, including our client.
+• Companionship: Collaboration between team members, including our client, is vital for a successful project.
 Companionship promotes this collaborative environment.
-Companionship works best with teams under 10 members, so multiple teams can be assembled to work on the same project and maintain the ideal team size.
+It works best with teams under ten members, so multiple teams can be assembled to work on the same project and maintain the ideal team size.

 • Transparency: Given that an Agile TaaS team works remotely, visibility into their work is paramount.
 Transparency is accomplished by publishing completed work in an online tool that can be accessed by all members of the team as well as our client.

-• Daily updates: It’s a fundamental piece of the puzzle.
-The daily discipline to update provides for early detection of anomalies and mitigation.
-Each day project risks are evaluated, while challenges and dependencies are discussed.
-It also predisposes the team to focus on small milestones that contribute to the overall completion of the project as opposed to longer goals which may cause lagging.
+• Daily updates: They’re a fundamental piece of the puzzle.
+The daily discipline of updating provides for early detection of anomalies and mitigation.
+Each day, project risks are evaluated while challenges and dependencies are discussed.
+This also predisposes the team to focus on small milestones that contribute to the project's overall completion as opposed to longer goals that may cause lag.

-• Trust: In the Agile TaaS model our client becomes an additional member of the team.
+• Trust: In the Agile TaaS model, our client becomes an additional team member.
 The client is kept informed of everything and has access to every detail.
 Every part of the project is in the cloud and can be viewed at any time, anywhere.

 core values_by opentrends